filippomarri/Project2024/README.md

 <br>

 ### How to use the app
-- **Record an instrument:** press the rec button, then open the instrument that you want to play clicking on the image and start to play whatever you want.
-Have fun!
-Remember that the recording start when you click on the first note
+- **Introduction:** press everywhere on the screen to skip the first three introductions pages.
-- **How to record more bars:** Before recording, change the number of bars of the instrument
+- **Upload an image:** press on the upload button
-- **Record the voice:** press the rec button, then click on one of the empty squares of the voice , start talking and click again on the square when you are done
+- **Change speed:** press the rec button, then click on one of the empty squares of the voice , start talking and click again on the square when you are done
 - **Loop:** press the loop button and click on the record that you want to loop.
 When you want to stop it , remember that the loop button must be active.
 To stop click again on the record
 - **MIDI:** You can plug the MIDI in any moment but when you want to use it rembember to open the instrument.
 If you want to feel like a drummer use the pads!!